New Year’s Day 2026 Oversized Freight Travel Restrictions By State

 Office closed: 1/1

-There are no OSOW travel restrictions in North Carolina over this period.
-Visit North Carolina’s OSOW permitting page.
+There are no OSOW travel restrictions in North Carolina for New Year’s Day.
+Visit North Carolina’s OSOW holiday closing calendar.

 North Dakota